 Sending a letter with a payment slip is still the most efficient way for Solidaridad to obtain donations.
 More donors are now using online banking to contribute, but the payment slip is still important to remind them of the urgency of their donation.
-In 2018, like many development organizations Solidaridad has struggled to keep her income from private donors at the same level due to an ageing donor base.
-In 2018, Solidaridad sent out six direct mails (2017: nine).
-One direct mail was focused on prospects and five of them were focused on regular individual donors.
+In 2019, like many development organizations Solidaridad has struggled to keep her income from private donors at the same level due to an ageing donor base.
+In 2019, Solidaridad sent out five direct mails (2018: six) which were focused on regular individual donors.